SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Resource Naming Convention

 A resource can be a single uniquely object identifier e.g. a domain name, or a collection of objects.
-The complete set of objects a client can use in registry operations MUST be identified by {context- root}/{version}/{collection}
+The complete set of objects available to client for registry operations MUST be identified by {context- root}/{version}/{collection}

 o  {context-root} is the base URL which MUST be specified by each